A study of natural frequencies in a dynamic corona-disk system: Results

 Our results for different choices of $k$ are presented in Fig.~\ref{fig:mc}.
-On the left-hand side we show the hard photon light curves (normalized arbitrarily to a peak value of 100), and on the right-hand side we display the corresponding average power spectra.
-For the averaging of the spectra we split each light curve in 9 segments.
-As it can be seen, a broad feature appears between $\sim 3$ and 4 Hz for $k<11$.
+On the left-hand side we show the hard photon light curves (arbitrarily normalized to a peak value of 100), and on the right-hand side we display the corresponding average power spectra.
+For the averaging of the spectra, we split each light curve into nine segments.
+As can be seen, a broad feature appears between $\sim 3$ and 4 Hz for $k<11$.
 For $k=11$ the feature starts diminishing and disappears altogether for larger values of $k$, resulting in featureless power-law spectra with the same slope as the input time series.
 Our findings imply that the natural frequency of the system is evident if small-amplitude variations in $\dot{m}$ occur on a timescale $\Delta\tau\simeq (32 - 512) R_{\rm S}/c=(3-50) (M_*/10 M_{\odot})$ ms. These values, however, should be taken with some caution.
-If the changes in $\dot{m}$ are assumed to be discontinuous between successive time-steps, i.e., in the form of step functions of small amplitude, then the QPOs persist to much higher values of $\Delta \tau$ and this is yet another manifestation of the strong non-linearity of the system.
+If the changes in $\dot{m}$ are assumed to be discontinuous between successive time steps (i.e., in the form of small-amplitude step functions), then the QPOs persist to much higher values of $\Delta \tau$, yet another manifestation of the strong nonlinearity of the system.